 When your son or daughter is caught within the grips of the juvenile justice system, the outcome of their case is a critical turning point, with the potential to permanently alter the trajectory of their life.
 In New Jersey, the juvenile justice system operates separate and apart from the criminal justice system used to prosecute adult defendants.
 This reality has a host of implications, affecting every component of the adjudication process, from the moment that a juvenile is taken into custody to the sentence imposed if he or she is found guilty.
 In order to successfully navigate through the juvenile justice process, it is essential to find an advocate who is well-acquainted with the unique rules that govern these proceedings and the nuances that play an integral role in the State’s decision-making as these matters proceed.

-With over 40 years of experience practicing law in New Jersey, Roy W. Breslow has accumulated a wealth of knowledge in the realm of juvenile defense, protecting thousands of young lives and ensuring that his clients never becomes victims of the system.
-Mr. Breslow served as a Prosecutor and Deputy Attorney prior to establishing his own firm and developed unique insight into the intricacies on each side of the complex legal process.
-Mr. Breslow utilizes his unparalleled knowledge and experience to secure the most desirable outcomes for his clients and their families, developing life-long connections with many of the young people who credit him with providing their second chance.
-For a cost-free consultation with Mr. Breslow, contact his offices anytime at 973-718-7688.
+With over 40 years of experience practicing law in New Jersey, the attorneys at Breslow Law Offices have accumulated a wealth of knowledge in the realm of juvenile defense, protecting thousands of young lives and ensuring that their clients never becomes victims of the system.
+They have served as Prosecutors and developed unique insights into the intricacies on each side of the complex legal process.
+They utilize their unparalleled knowledge and experience to secure the most desirable outcomes for their clients and their families, developing life-long connections with many of the young people who credit him with providing their second chance.
+For a cost-free consultation, contact their offices anytime at 973-239-800.
 Answers and advocacy are just a phone call away.